Today I want to talk about how to speed up your path to financial freedom through renovating and property.

 And if you’re looking at replacing your income for the long term.

-You need to build some equity in terms of a portfolio or we call it a money tree so you get that long term wealth building as well.
+You need to build some equity in terms of a portfolio.
+We call it a money tree so you get that long term wealth building as well.

-The other thing about flipping is that it’s the highest risk strategy, because it’s so short term that it relies on the market being stable and when there are fluctuations, you can get into trouble.
-So, what I would suggest to you if you’re happy with your means of cash flow ( whether its a job or a business, then don’t think about flipping.)
+The other thing about flipping is that it’s the highest risk strategy.
+Because it’s so short term that it relies on the market being stable.
+And when there are fluctuations, you can get into trouble.

 If you’re not happy with your means of cash flow and you want to get out of it straightaway, then obviously that might be the path you choose.